 - learning disabilities

-Of the nine types of muscular dystrophy, the most common are Duchene Muscular Dystrophy (DMD) and Becker Muscular Dystrophy (BMD).
+Of the many types of muscular dystrophy, the most common are Duchene Muscular Dystrophy (DMD) and Becker Muscular Dystrophy (BMD).

 Other types of Muscular Dystrophy include:

 This type affects boys and girls and is present at birth or before age 2.
 Symptoms include general muscle weakness and possible joint deformities.
 While some forms progress slowly, causing only mild disability, others progress rapidly and cause severe impairment.

 This type of MD affects the shoulder and pelvic areas of the body first and occurs in late childhood to middle age.
 People with this type of muscular dystrophy might have difficulty lifting the front part of the foot and so might trip frequently.
 Onset usually begins in childhood or the teenage years.